QubesOS/qubes-doc/privacy/i2p.md

 Preparation - Basic
 ===============

-The I2P Software will be running on a Linux-based TemplateVM.
+The I2P Software will be installed on a Linux-based TemplateVM.
 Here we are using Debian 9, but you could also use the default Debian 8 Template.
 So at first you need to install Debian 9 as a TemplateVM.
 If you want, you can create a dedicated clone of the default Debian-9 TemplateVM.
 In the Dom0 Terminal, run the command:
 ~~~
 qvm-clone debian-9 debian-9-i2p
 ~~~